menu

 In addition, renter-occupied real estate is dominant in the Watertown City Center neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 85.1%, which is higher than 95.4% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Watertown City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Watertown City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 64.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Watertown City Center neighborhood has more Hungarian and French ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.2% of this neighborhood's residents have Hungarian ancestry and 12.0% have French ancestry.